 - Local bank details.
 You’ll get bank account details in the UK, Europe, the USA, New Zealand and Australia.
 This means you can pay and receive money in these countries with no extra fees, like a normal domestic transfer.
 Keep in mind that if you want to transfer money out of these currencies, you’ll be paying Wise’s normal currency transfer fee.

 How do I make a business transfer with Wise?

 To conduct your international business through Wise, you’ll first need to:

 - Register your business.
+Create an account with email and password.
 Provide your business name and address, your registration number and your role in the company.
 Wise will verify your details before activating your account.

 - Add your currencies and countries of interest.
 Wise provides you with a routing and account number for each country you conduct business in.